Veams/generator-veams/README.md

 You want to know more?
 See [PG Custom Helpers](http://prototype-generator.com/templating-in-pg/template-helpers.html)

-## Gruntfile
-For our Gruntfile we use the grunt module [load-grunt-configs](https://github.com/creynders/load-grunt-configs/) to split up the file in multiple task files.
-You can find these task files in the following directory:

- * helpers/_grunt

 ## Features
 PG supports different features.
 Just check/uncheck them in the __custom installation routine__:

+* You want to use Libsass instead of Ruby to compile SASS files? - Check!
+* You want to use Extended Layouts in Assemble? - Check!
 * You want to add a separate distribution folder? - Check!
-* You want to add a CSS Styleguide and Assemble Development Documenation? - Check!
+* You want to add a CSS Styleguide and Assemble Development Documentation? - Check!
 (See "Developer Documentation")
-* You want to use Libsass instead of Ruby to compile SASS files? - Check!
-* You want to use [PG Methodology](http://www.prototype-generator.com/pg-methodology/pg-methodology-overview.html)? - Check!

 ## JS Libraries and CSS Frameworks
 You can choose JS Libraries like: